-Morphy Richards is first up, with a machine that matches the Oster Expressbake for its low price, as well for its relatively healthy set of features.
+Morphy Richards' machine matches the Oster Expressbake for its low price, as well for its relatively healthy set of features.

 Russell Hobbs 23620

-An alternative option at the exact same price-point is offered by this Russell Hobbs maker, which has a really similar set of options but might suit you if you're a fan of the brand, or if you want a black unit in particular.
+Russel Hobbs' 23620 has a really similar set of options to Panasonic's offering, but might suit you if you're a fan of the brand, or if you want a black unit in particular.

 Morphy Richards Homebake

 Another solid option comes again from Morphy Richards in the form of this modern-looking maker, which has a 2-pound capacity as many others do, too.